 Artificial intelligence in the data centre

 Right now, Artificial Intelligence (AI) and machine learning are the two technological innovations dominating both the technology and business scene.
 And rightfully so – the technologies represent countless possibilities for both consumers and enterprises.
-AI is rapidly being deployed across a number of applications – from smart homes to autonomous vehicles – but the AI use case that will have the biggest impact to enterprises will take place in the data centre.
+AI is rapidly being deployed across a number of applications – from smart homes to autonomous vehicles – but the AI use case that will have the biggest impact to enterprises will take place in the data center.

 AI can effectively inform security